“I’m suffocating in this conference room, can you turn down the heat?”

 - Catering and event requests

-Layna also found that Q employees care deeply about the conditions of the office and have many ideas for workspace improvements and employee events.
+Layna also found that Managed by Q employees care deeply about the conditions of the office and have many ideas for workspace improvements and employee events.
 She also was alerted to maintenance issues she had not known about, such as a constantly overflowing trash can in the men’s bathroom.
-Hivy has enabled Q employees to feel more comfortable requesting what they need, and our office team to address these requests in an organized, transparent manner.
+Hivy has enabled Managed by Q employees to feel more comfortable requesting what they need, and our office team to address these requests in an organized, transparent manner.

 Hivy enables office managers and their teams to work together towards a common goal: creating a great place to work.
 And, thankfully, it’s more accessible than an iPad in the broom closet.
+Hivy, which is now referred to as Task Management, is now accessible through the Managed by Q dashboard.